-• Average Number of Times that Power to a Customer is Interrupted
+Average Number of Times that Power to a Customer is Interrupted

-In 2017, the average annual number of electricity supply interruptions experienced by a customer was 1.18 and surpassed the utility's target of 1.36.
-The 2017 result equals the best result in the last fifteen years and the improvement from the previous year was primarily due to a reduction in outages from defective equipment.
-Though outages from defective equipment have reduced as Toronto Hydro renews its system assets, continued investment is required to sustain the reliability performance given the backlog of assets in poor condition and past their useful lives.
+In 2018, the average annual number of electricity supply interruptions experienced by a customer was 1.14 which was an improvement on the 2017 result and surpassed the OEB's distributor-specific performance standard of 1.36 outages.
+The 2018 result is the best result in the last 15 years and the improvement from the previous year was due to a reduction in outages across most reporting categories - most significantly from defective equipment.
+Although outages from defective equipment have significantly improved as Toronto Hydro has continued to renew its system assets, continued investment is required to ensure that reliability and other risks posed by aging and deteriorating assets are appropriately managed.